IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :end-before: END precondition

-One question remains: *where do we change the phase?* Changing the phase changes the model state, but not in response to an :hsobj:`Plutus.Contract.Test.ContractModel.Action`: it doesn't matter whether or not an action is performed on the deadline, the phase must change anyway.
-This means that *we cannot change the phase in the* :hsobj:`Plutus.Contract.Test.ContractModel.nextState` *function*, because this is invoked only when actions are performed.
+One question remains: *where do we change the phase?* Changing the phase changes the model state, but not in response to an :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`: it doesn't matter whether or not an action is performed on the deadline, the phase must change anyway.
+This means that *we cannot change the phase in the* :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` *function*, because this is invoked only when actions are performed.
 We need to be able to *change the contract state in response to the passage of time*.
-We can do this by defining the :hsobj:`Plutus.Contract.Test.ContractModel.nextReactiveState` method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class.
+We can do this by defining the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextReactiveState` method of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class.

 This method is called every time the slot number advances in the model